-We’d developed a rough plan to drive to Abel Tasman National Park, located on the northwest side of New Zealand’s South Island.
+I’ll start at the beginning.
+We had developed a rough plan to drive to Abel Tasman National Park, located on the northwest side of New Zealand’s South Island.
 From our home base in Dunedin, Abel Tasman was an 11 hour drive away.
-We planned the route we’d take, the sights we might want to visit along the way, and inexpensive lodging to break up the trip.
+We planned the route we’d take, sights we’d visit and some inexpensive lodging to break up the drive.
 As we pulled up to Motueka, the nearest major town to Abel Tasman, something dawned on me.
 While we had adequately planned the journey to Abel Tasman, we had failed to plan the visit to Abel Tasman itself.

 So here we were, sitting in the car, frantically searching for accommodation.
-I scoured Airbnb and Yohann sifted through the many red “You just missed it” listings on Booking.com.
+I scoured Airbnb and Yohann sifted through many red “You Just Missed It” listings on Booking.com.
 Finally I found an Airbnb with Instant Booking, available that night and within our budget.

 The Airbnb was located in the even smaller town of Kaiterteri, 25 minutes northwest of Motueka and even closer to Abel Tasman.
 I took a sign of relief.

-Yohann navigated the winding two lane side road that connects Motueka and Kaiterteri, and I thought about the last time we’d driven somewhere at unfamiliar at night (spoiler alert, it had us sleeping broke down car).
+Yohann navigated the winding two lane side road that connects Motueka and Kaiterteri.
+Meanwhile, I thought about the last time we’d driven somewhere at unfamiliar at night (spoiler alert, it had us sleeping in a broke down car).
 Tonight would not be like that night.
-However, we did have serious struggles finding the place.
+However, we did have serious trouble finding the place.
 And even once we found the house, we couldn’t find the door.
 When we finally found the door, a friend of the host answered (the host himself was not home) and the friend had not been expecting us at all.

-(Despite our struggles finding the place in the dark, this place is actually in the top two Airbnbs I’ve ever stayed at – here’s a link to the place if you’re interested).
+(Despite difficulty finding the place in the dark, this is the best Airbnb we stayed at in NZ – here’s a link to the place if you’re interested).

 However, when the host came home things made a sharp turn for the better.
-A charming man of Maori decent, our host was an expert on Abel Tasman National Park and had previously owned some guiding companies in the area.
+A charming man of Maori decent, our host was an expert on Abel Tasman National Park, having previously owned some guiding companies in the area.
 He had one recommendation for how to spend a day in Abel Tasman National Park.

-He told us we had to go on a full day kayak tour.
+Our host told us we had to go on a full day tour of kayaking in Abel Tasman.
 He even specified the company we had to go with, Kaiteriteri Kayaks, because they had the best trip.
-We hadn’t been planning on doing a kayak tour (you know, as we hadn’t planned anything at all), but our host was so adamant about it that I booked a tour at 10 pm for the following morning.
+We hadn’t been planning on doing a kayak tour (you know, as we hadn’t planned anything at all).
+But our host was so adamant, I booked a tour at 10 pm for the following morning.

 We arrived at the launch not really knowing what to expect – we hadn’t done any research on the trip, so everything we knew was from our Airbnb host.